chavarera/PythonScript/Data_Structure_In_Python/Tuple/OperationOnTuple.md

 ### 6. Find Position index of element.

-Get the first index of specified value.
+Get the first index of the specified value.

 Syntax:
 ```python